szolotykh/kinisi-motor-controller-firmware/commands.md

 - encoder_resolution (double): Encoder resolution in ticks per revolution.
 The value can not be negative.
 If platform does not have encoders, the value should be set to zero.

 ### INITIALIZE_OMNI_PLATFORM (0x31)
-Description: This command initializes a omni platform and prepares it for use.\
+Description: This command initializes an omni (3-wheel) platform and prepares it for use.
+It uses motor and encoder indices 0, 1 and 2 (one per wheel), which correspond to the is_reversed_0..2 and is_encoder_reversed_0..2 parameters.
+Motor index 3 is not used by this platform and stays free for other purposes.\
 Properties:
 - is_reversed_0 (bool): Determines if motor 0 is reversed.
 - is_reversed_1 (bool): Determines if motor 1 is reversed.